This article is about

 Certain amino acids, such as leucine, play a role in enhancing fat oxidation by promoting the use of fatty acids as an energy source.

 During physical activity, amino acids help regulate lipid metabolism by activating enzymes involved in lipolysis and facilitating the transport of fatty acids into the mitochondria for beta-oxidation.
+This process not only aids in reducing adipose tissue but also contributes to improved overall body composition.

 Appetite Regulation

+Amino acids also influence appetite regulation by modulating the release of hormones that affect satiety and hunger.
 For instance, phenylalanine stimulates the release of satiety hormones, including cholecystokinin (CCK) and leptin, which signal the brain to reduce food intake.

 By increasing the feeling of fullness and reducing cravings, amino acids help individuals maintain better control over their caloric intake, thereby supporting sustainable weight loss.